Sexual slavery: Child sex tourism

 Child sex tourism is a form of child sex trafficking, and is mainly centered on buying and selling children into sexual slavery.
 It is when an adult travels to a foreign country for the purpose of engaging in commercially facilitated child sexual abuse.
 Child sex tourism results in both mental and physical consequences for the exploited children, that may include "disease (including HIV/AIDS), drug addiction, pregnancy, malnutrition, social ostracism, and possibly death", according to the State Department of the United States.

-Thailand, Cambodia, India, Brazil and Mexico have been identified as leading hotspots of child sexual exploitation.
+Child sex tourism has been closely linked to poverty, armed conflicts, rapid industrialization, and exploding population growth.
+In Latin America and Southeast Asia, for instance, street children often turn to prostitution as a last resort.
+Additionally, vulnerable children are easy targets for exploitation by traffickers.
+South Africa, the United States, Thailand, Cambodia, India, Nepal, the Dominican Republic, Kenya and Morocco have been identified as leading hotspots of child sexual exploitation.
+Also, child victim ages have been found in Cambodia, Myanmar, the Philippines, and Thailand to range from 6 to 11 years old, followed by 12 to 15 years old, and 15 to 17.

 Child pornography

 Child pornography, sometimes referred to as 'child abuse images', refers to images or films depicting sexually explicit activities involving a child.
 As such, child pornography is often a visual record of child sexual abuse.
 Abuse of the child occurs during the sexual acts which are photographed in the production of child pornography, and the effects of the abuse on the child (and continuing into maturity) are compounded by the wide distribution and lasting availability of the photographs of the abuse.

 Child sex trafficking often involves child pornography.
 Children are commonly purchased and sold for sexual purposes without the parents knowing.
 In these cases, children are often used to produce child pornography, especially sadistic forms of child pornography where they may be tortured.

+Child pornography is illegal and censored in most jurisdictions in the world.
+Ninety-four of 187 Interpol member states had laws specifically addressing child pornography as of 2008, though this does not include nations that ban all pornography.

 Cybersex trafficking

 Victims of cybersex trafficking, primarily women and children, are sex slaves who are trafficked and then forced to perform in live streaming shows involving coerced sex acts or rape on webcam.
 They are usually made to watch the paying consumers on shared screens and follow their orders.
-It occurs in 'cybersex dens', which are rooms equipped with webcams.
+Cybersex trafficking is distinct from other sex crimes.
+Victims are transported by traffickers to 'cybersex dens', which are locations with webcams and internet-connected devices with live streaming software.
+There, victims are forced to perform sexual acts on themselves or other people in sexual slavery or raped by the traffickers or assisting assaulters in live videos.
+Victims are frequently ordered to watch the paying live distant consumers or purchasers on shared screens and follow their commands.
+It is often a commercialized, cyber form of forced prostitution.